judka-uriel/uriel-book/uriel_en.md

 And in the times of the kings it took the form of a theocratic monarchy.
-Nevertheless, in that social order, as described in the book of Devarim and realized in Shofetim, there was a [separation of powers](https://en.wikipedia.org/wiki/Separation_of_powers).
+Nevertheless, in that social order, as described in the book of Devarim and realized in Shoftim, there was a [separation of powers](https://en.wikipedia.org/wiki/Separation_of_powers).
 Executive power belonged to the king as the secular ruler.
 Legislative power — to the sages.
 Judicial power — to the priesthood.